swig/cccl/README.markdown

 cl main.c /W3 /link /LTCG /INCREMENTAL:NO
 ```

-In the MinGW/MSYS environment, `/` options are not supported very well and so are
+In the MinGW/MSYS based systems, `/` options are not supported very well and so are
 instead converted to `-` options and hence cccl will invoke cl.exe as
 follows: